yemisprojects/eks-app/README.md

 ## How to Access the application

 - Once the application is deployed and ingress is provisioned.
-Obtain the DNS of the loadbalancer (see screenshot above) and add it as a CNAME record within your domain
+Obtain the DNS name of the loadbalancer (see screenshot above), add it as a CNAME record within your domain.
+The load balancer name is called `vprofileapp-ingress`
     - This is a snippet of the same change when using Route53
     <img alt="Route53 cname change" src="https://github.com/yemisprojects/eks-app/blob/main/images/R53_record.png">

-    - To view the apps kubernetes resources
+    - To view the kubernetes resources for the application within its namespace named vprofile run the command below
     ```
     kubectl get all -n vprofile
     ```